chillhumanoid/uno/README.md

 #Version History(newest first)
+##0.0.5.1
+fixed problem where it wouldn't allow multiple digit integers
 ##0.0.5.0
 Most likely my last update before I add some form of AI.
 I fixed the draw pile.
 If it gets lower than 4 cards, it will take the discard pile and shuffle it and make it the draw pile.
 I also added a way for player to call uno themselves. if they call uno falsely, or they forget to call uno, it will result in a draw 2 penalty.
 ##0.0.4.0